On this page

 Electrical Issues Related to Wiring or GFCI Outlets

 Pool lighting systems typically connect to a GFCI outlet to safeguard against electric shock.
-If the wiring between your home’s electrical system and the pool light is faulty or the GFCI repeatedly trips, it clearly indicates something is amiss.
+If the wiring between your home's electrical system and the pool light is faulty or the GFCI repeatedly trips, it's a clear indication something is amiss.
 Loose, corroded, or damaged wiring can lead to intermittent operation, flickering, or complete failure.
 Moreover, ignoring persistent GFCI trips can put swimmers at serious risk of electrical shock.

 Expertise in Diagnosing and Fixing Issues